jcontini/agentos-integrations/CONTRIBUTING.md

 ## Testing Locally

-1. Fork the plugins repo
+1. Fork the apps repo
-2. Set your fork as plugins source in AgentOS Settings → Developer
+2. Set your fork as apps source in AgentOS Settings → Developer
 3. Changes hot-reload automatically

 ## Questions?